Table of Contents

-The University of Manitoba is recognized as one of the low tuition fees in Canada.
+The University of Manitoba is recognized as having one of the lowest tuition fees in Canada.
 The university was established in the year 1877.

 University of Manitoba Scholarships

 The university offers lots of scholarship opportunities to international students all over the world.
-Despite it being ranked amongst the low tuition universities in Canada, the university still offer its students these wonderful opportunities.
+Despite it being ranked amongst the low-tuition universities in Canada, the university still offers its students these wonderful opportunities.
 Check the lists below

 International Graduate Student Entrance Scholarship (IGSES)

-International students entering their first year of full-time graduate studies in pursuit of a Master’s, PhD or Graduate Diploma may be entitled for this scholarship.
+International students entering their first year of full-time graduate studies in pursuit of a Master’s, PhD, or Graduate Diploma may be entitled to this scholarship.
 Check detail

-This scholarship provides funding in subsequent years when full tuition fee is required.
-Deadline for applications is March 1 of each year.
+Note that this scholarship provides funding in subsequent years when a full tuition fee is required.
+The deadline for applications is March 1 of each year.

 3. Simon Fraser University

 Simon Fraser University (SFU) is a public research university in British Columbia, Canada, with three campuses: Burnaby (main campus), Surrey, and Vancouver.
-The University was established in the year 1965 and comprises of 30,000 students and approximately 950 faculty member.
+The university was established in 1965 and comprises 30,000 students and approximately 950 faculty members.

-Each year, Simon Fraser University offer its students scholarship opportunity to recognize outstanding academic achievement.
-You can find detailed information from the link below.
+Each year, Simon Fraser University offers its students a scholarship opportunity to recognize outstanding academic achievement.

 4. University Of British Columbia